-This year, Kimco will participate for the first time in the Global Corporate Challenge, a voluntary 100-day program sparked by the spirit of competition and teamwork that promotes physical activity with an aim of building a healthier and happier workforce.
-83% of Kimco employees are engaged in the program and, thus far, outcomes have exceeded expectations.
+In 2014, Kimco participated for the first time in the Global Corporate Challenge, a voluntary 100-day program sparked by the spirit of competition and team work that promotes physical activity with an aim of building a healthier and happier workforce.
+83% of Kimco employees engaged in the program, and outcomes were dramatic with many employees reporting sustained improvements in wellness.